Dan-Nava/E-Trader/README.txt

           easy-to-edit configuration file (stored in phase2/config.json).
 This allows less tech-savvy users to edit the prompts, and could even allow for changing the output language of the program.

-    NOTE: Due to time constraints and our group's overly optimistic/ambitious timelines, we didn't manage to implement some of these features fully, but our program's extensibility should make it trivial to complete them in the future.

 DESIGN PATTERNS
 ===============